Car brands in the United States - statistics & facts

-American brands held most of the market in the second quarter of 2022, with Ford, Chevrolet, and Jeep among the five brands with the most market shares.
+Asian brands held most of the market in the first quarter of 2023, with Toyota, Honda, and Nissan among the five brands with the most market shares.
 In contrast, European brands were becoming less popular outside the luxury market.
-Mercedes-Benz, the European brand with the largest U.S. sales, reported under 100,000 new vehicles sold in the U.S. market between April and June 2022, compared to just under 543,600 passenger vehicles for Ford.
+Mercedes-Benz, the European brand with the largest U.S. sales in 2022, held around 2.06 percent of the market in the first quarter of 2023, compared to Ford’s 12.77 percent.

-In North America, the slow recovery of automobile sales is expected to continue through 2022 without reaching pre-pandemic levels.
+In North America, a slow recovery of automobile sales is expected to be recorded through 2023 without reaching pre-pandemic levels.
 Global forecasts come to a similar conclusion, suggesting further disruptions in the U.S. market and for U.S. automakers worldwide.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date